mukarramali/bin/src/pages/posts/6-06-2018-android-deployment.md

 RUN apt-get -y install ruby
 RUN gem install trollop
 ```
+Trollop will be helpful in compile scripts, spicing the boring command line args.

 We are using openjdk as base image for java environment.
 We have installed our sdk with version 27.
 You can change that accordingly.